 Cigna Open Access Plus High Deductible Health Plan (HDHP with HSA)

 Cigna Choice Fund Open Access Plus plans offer choice and convenience—access to a broad national provider network, while allowing you to make your own health care choices.
 You have the choice to use providers participating in the Open Access Plus network or the option to use providers out of network.
 The applicable deductible must be met before claims are covered by Cigna.
-You can contribute to a health savings account plan through payroll deduction; Wesleyan will contribute $500 per calendar year to your account if you are enrolled in employee only coverage; and $1,000 per calendar year if you are enrolled in employee plus child(ren), employee plus spouse or domestic partner, or family coverage.
-The funding of Wesleyan's contribution to your HSA will take place on or as soon after January 1st of each year as possible for funds to be available at the beginning of the plan year.
+You can contribute to a health savings account plan through payroll deduction; Wesleyan will contribute $500 per calendar year to your account if you are enrolled in employee-only coverage; and $1,000 per calendar year if you are enrolled in employee plus child(ren), employee plus spouse or domestic partner, or family coverage.
+The funding of Wesleyan's contribution to your HSA will take place after your first paycheck in 2026.

 Health Savings Accounts